Monika Wachowicz

 Antonina Romanova: director, actress, performer.
 Creates original projects, plays the ukulele.
 Non-binary person.
 She was born and grew up in Crimea.
 Russian nationality, Ukrainian citizenship.

-Initially, B O R D E R performance was to exist as a document about Antonina Romanova.
+Initially, THE B O R D E R performance was to exist as a document about Antonina Romanova.
 The war kept the performer at the front line, but that doesn't mean she couldn't still be with us in another guise.
-Working on B O R D E R took me to a totally new place, to which I invited Olena Matoshniuk, a painter, a woman who strongly supports Ukrainian female artists living in Poland.
+Working on THE B O R D E R took me to a totally new place, to which I invited Olena Matoshniuk, a painter, a woman who strongly supports Ukrainian female artists living in Poland.
 All of this was accomplished thanks to Jaroslaw Fret, who, having heard the story of Romanova, convinced me to bring her back, to make her present.

-B O R D E R is about the creation of a new, intimate language of the [Not]Present, where the proverbial "barbed wire" disappears.
+THE B O R D E R is about the creation of a new, intimate language of the [Not]Present, where the proverbial "barbed wire" disappears.
 When I write "barbed wire," I want to evoke the image of a prisoner/prisoner's dialogue with the outside world, or the refugees behind that wire.

 There is a voice coming out all the time that talks about us wanting humanity, and not a barbed wire.

-B O R D E R oscillates on the edge of performance with ritual and ceremony.
+THE B O R D E R oscillates on the edge of performance with ritual and ceremony.
 In our eyes becomes the "rite of passage" that is, the moment of "receiving and bestowing" simultaneously.
 Creates a new field, where time is already just a moving image of eternity

 The project was born out of the need to give voice to those whose voices are silenced.